 It’s important to note, however, that correctly answering test questions can differ from clinical problem solving.

-"What we do at the bedside is not always what the test-makers want you to answer on the test," said Scott H. Pasichow, MD, a fourth-year emergency medicine resident at the Warren Alpert Medical School of Brown University.
+"What we do at the bedside is not always what the test-makers want you to answer on the test," said Scott H. Pasichow, MD, an emergency medicine fellow at Brown Emergency Medicine.
 "Make sure you note these differences, and trust that the question bank is going to lead you to what the test creators want on the test."

 “Whatever worked for you on Step 1 or Step 2, try to think of ways to build that into your residency schedule,” Dr. Halpin said.
 “If you were someone who was doing questions every day, do that.
 If you were someone who enjoyed listening to podcasts, listen to podcasts.
 If you’re someone who likes to read, bring a book with you and read it during the day.”